Menera v. Mega R.V. Corp. (2018)

 October 24, 2018

-Horvitz & Levy LLP successfully resisted the plaintiffs’ appeal from a defense verdict, thereby avoiding plaintiffs’ claims for millions of dollars in damages for wrongful death.
+Horvitz & Levy successfully resisted the plaintiffs’ appeal from a defense verdict, thereby avoiding plaintiffs’ claims for millions of dollars in damages for wrongful death.

 Following an automobile accident on Highway 101 in Northern California, plaintiffs sued the seller of an RV that allegedly leaked hydraulic fluid on the highway, causing plaintiffs’ vehicle to lose control, cross the highway median and strike an oncoming car head on.
 Plaintiffs alleged that at the time of sale, the RV was defective because a hydraulic hose was improperly installed on the RV’s undercarriage, causing the hose to abrade and rupture.